jzstought/new-theme/README.md

       Go to your tumblr blog and click on the palette button in the upper right corner
     </li>
     <li>
-      Go to 'edit html' and hit command-a then command-v to replace your old code with the new code
+      Go to 'edit html' and hit command-a then command-v to replace your old code with the new code.
+You can preview it first to know I'm not trolling you :) then hit save
     </li>
     <li>
       Add your avatar pic twice.
 So first under 'appearance options' and then again under 'theme options'